kwonus/Quelle/Quelle-AVX.md

 **Scope of Settings [Statement Scope vs Persistent Scope]**

 It should be noted that there is a distinction between name=value and name::value syntax variations.
 The first form is persistent with respect to subsequent statements.
 Contrariwise, the latter form affects only the single statement wherewith it is executed.
-We refer to this as variable cope, Consider these two very similar command sequences:
+We refer to this as variable scope, Consider these two very similar command sequences:

 | Example of Statement Scope | Example of Persistent Scope |
 | -------------------------- | --------------------------- |